Mogadishu – Lost Architecture of the Modern City

 AC: The question that everybody asks about the place… I don’t think I ever felt in danger.
 OK, I had security, but I don’t think I ever sensed any atmosphere of violence amongst people or the sense there was a threat coming from somewhere else.
-The way people drive there is absolutely crazy and all the cars are beat up.
+The way people drive there is absolutely mechanical bull for sale crazy and all the cars are beat up.
 There was a moment when someone went slightly into the back of somebody else.
 [But] there were no people shooting each other which, again, “Black Hawk Down” gives the impression there’s this lawlessness, guns and what have you, but it’s not like that.

 TE: It can become a caricature…

 AC: Of course.
 It was stressful but for other reasons.
 We could only work two or three hours a day because of limitations of access, limitations of security, after two or three hours I couldn’t do any more because it was so hot.
 So chilling out in the hotel where, thanks to the wonderful Al Jazeera, I could watch the Tour de France live.
 That highlights that thing where you go somewhere very different and very new and so there are those amazing contrasts but there are – not just watching the TV in the hotel – other things that make it incredibly familiar.